OndigoWendy/TS/README.md

 You can also define custom types using interface or type declarations.

 # Basic Types in TypeScript
-- String, number, and boolean types
+## String, number, and boolean types

+In TypeScript, the string type is used to represent text values.
+You can use string literals or variables of type string to store string values.

+let username: string = 'John';
+let message: string = `Hello, ${username}!`;

+The number type is used to represent numeric values.
+It can be an integer or a floating-point value.

+let count: number = 10;
+let price: number = 19.99;

+The boolean type is used to represent values that are either true or false.

+let isLoggedIn: boolean = true;
+let isAdmin: boolean = false;

+You can use the typeof operator to check the type of a variable at runtime.

+let count: number = 10;
+console.log(typeof count); // Output: "number"

+let isLoggedIn: boolean = true;
+console.log(typeof isLoggedIn); // Output: "boolean"

-- Using the any type and type assertions
+## Using the any type and type assertions
-- Understanding type inference
+## Understanding type inference

 # Working with Classes and Interfaces in TypeScript
 - Defining classes and interfaces